 Charlotte Regional Intermodal Facility

-When Norfolk Southern’s rail- and truck-freight facility outgrew its facility in uptown Charlotte and had no room to expand, a partnership of local and national freight groups worked together to build a new, state-of-the-art $96 million facility next to Charlotte Douglas International Airport.
-The 200-acre Charlotte Regional Intermodal Facility, where trailers and containers are transferred between trucks and trains, is capable of 200,000 lifts per year and connects to intermodal facilities at the Port of Charleston.
+York County companies are serviced by the Charlotte Regional Intermodal Facility.
+The new 200 acre, state-of-the-art $96 million facility at Charlotte Douglas International Airport is where trailers and containers are transferred between trucks and trains.
+The facility is capable of 200,000 lifts per year and connects to intermodal facilities at the Port of Charleston.

 Norfolk Southern recently opened a new terminal in Charlotte that is part of its Crescent Corridor, a $2.5 billion infrastructure project constructing a rail connection between the Gulf Coast and New York City.
 The 2,500 mile route, which provides one of the fastest, most direct connections for intermodal cargo in the Eastern United States, is scheduled for completion in 2020.